 - Churches in Cardross (NS345775):

 You can also perform a more selective search for churches in the Cardross area that are recorded in the GENUKI church database.
-This will also help identify churches in nearby townships and/or parishes.
+This will also help identify other churches in nearby townships and/or parishes.
 You also have the option to see the location of the churches marked on a map.

 Registration of Births, Marriages and Deaths began in Scotland on 1st January 1855.
 For details of these and other records held at the General Register Office in Edinburgh, see the GRO tutorial.